Atmospheric Science/Meteorology - Department of Earth, Atmospheric, and Planetary Sciences - Purdue University Skip to main content

 About the Major

 Are you fascinated by the weather?
 Do you find yourself wondering how it works, how scientists predict it, and what factors influence it?
-Do you enjoy applying physics and math?
-Atmospheric Science majors study severe storms, climate change, and environmental impacts.
-Our majors gain valuable hands-on experience and have the opportunity to participate in research, from severe weather forecasting to analyzing global changes over time.
-This provides our graduates with the skills and knowledge to enter the work force in specialties such as weather forecasting, climate modeling, and air pollution, as well as to further their education by pursuing graduate degrees.
+Do you enjoy applying physics, chemistry and math?
+Atmospheric Science Majors study severe storms, climate change, and environmental impacts.
+Our majors gain valuable hands-on experience and can participate in research, from interesting theoretical studies to exciting field work.
+This provides our graduates with the skills and knowledge to enter the workforce in specialties such as weather forecasting, climate modeling, and air pollution, as well as to further their education by pursuing graduate degrees.

 Highlighted information about the Atmospheric Science/Meteorology undergraduate degree, as well as general career information, can be found here (PDF).